Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Discussion

 The analytics are based on machine learning models.
 The models themselves are built to predict the relevant variables of type, age, gender and participant, but our objective was to gain a better understanding of variations across classes and features.
 We thus used permutation feature importance to evaluate how each feature contributes to each model.
 From a pure accuracy point of view, large neural network models \cite{andreeva2020dr} trained on big datasets are considered the most successful current paradigm \cite{shahid2019applications}.
 However, our objective in this study was to develop an interpretable framework for investigation of biological surface features, operating on relatively few samples from few participants.
 We have thus used simpler models that can be trained with smaller quantities of data.
 The accuracy of the results with simple models gives us confidence in our conclusion of feature importances and in the feasibility of highly accurate machine learning models in future research.

 The tasks for prediction of age group and gender suffer from the small number of participants.
 Machine learning models for these tasks achieve balanced accuracies of approximately $74\%$ and $67\%$ respectively.
 Note that for such binary prediction, a random prediction model achieves $50\%$ accuracy.
 The results suggest that geometric and topological features do vary to an extent across these variables, but more data will be needed to confirm the result and the nature of variation.
 The higher max Gaussian curvature appears as an important feature for female participants and the younger age group, suggesting more sharply curved or pointy shapes in these demographics.
 In past research, women and younger people have been noted to have higher density of fungiform papillae, which has been attributed to variations in taste perception, and women have been observed to be supertasters more frequently~\cite{bartoshuk1994ptc,fischer2013factors,zhang2009relationship}.
 The curvature variation implies a difference in papillae shapes that could be contributing to the sensory differences as well.
 Fungiform papillae density has been noted~\cite{karikkineth2021longitudinal} to drop above an age of $65$.
-In our study the participants were within the relatively young range of $22-37$, but even within this group, shape features show enough variations to reach a classification accuracy of $74\%$ between age groups $22-28$ and $29-37$.
+In our study the participants were within the relatively young range of $22-37$.
+The shape features show some variations to reach a classification accuracy of $74\%$ between age groups $22-28$ and $29-37$.
+The Leave One Group Out test on age and gender (Supplementary Table \ref{tab:age-and-gender-lopo-results}) shows lower accuracy and greater variability.
+Certain individuals seem harder to model in this task.
+Further investigation with more participants will be required to gain greater insight into this issue.

 The papillae type detection results are more accurate at $85\%$ and based on a large number of papillae, which gives us confidence that the model is truly accurate.
 To confirm that the models generalise to unseen participants, we carry out the Leave One Group Out test, and find that the accuracy holds up even on samples from a completely unseen participant, which confirms that the models can be used to classify and localise papillae on new tongue impressions.
 The papillae type model can thus be used to automatically identify filiform and fungiform papillae on scans of new tongue impressions.